julioRodino/JF-ECG-Benchmark/README.md

-# JMX Benchmark Analysis for heartbeat detectors
+# JA Benchmark Analysis for heartbeat detectors

-A benchmarking analysis method that generates an overall benchmark for ECG detector algorithms, based on measurements of temporal jitter (J), missed beats (M) and extra detections (X), as these are the three ways errors show up independent of the source of the error.
+A benchmarking analysis method that generates an overall benchmark for ECG detector algorithms, based on measurements of temporal jitter (J) and (A) accuracy

 The Glasgow University GUDB ECG recordings database ([Howell and Porr, 2018](http://dx.doi.org/10.5525/gla.researchdata.716)) is used for testing as it has annotated R-peaks for reference.
 The detector algorithms are tested using recordings for all subjects, all